 Supplier WebProof was chosen not only because of its reasonable app economy, but also because WebProof already handles all of Aller Media’s files and is thus able to update the workflow, so the publications are fully automated by just a single click in WebProof.

 WebProof.com is known within the graphic industry for its advanced collaborative proofing platform that has over the last year allowed its customers to enjoy considerable savings.
-More familiar customers include LEGO, Toys R Us, COOP, ICA, and many advertising agencies and publishers which have also become aware that there is money in the process of optimising the review process, and that now, with just one click, cross-media can be published to Page-Flip for iPad/iPhone/Android and Apple app.
+More familiar customers include The LEGO Group, Toys R Us, COOP, ICA, and many advertising agencies and publishers which have also become aware that there is money in the process of optimising the review process, and that now, with just one click, cross-media can be published to Page-Flip for iPad/iPhone/Android and Apple app.

 Jan Adeltoft concludes: “An app does not have to cost a fortune, especially when you already have WebProof.
 With the spread iPad has today, it is a natural step for subscription magazines, trade magazines, local newspapers and many other publications to be published in this medium – the files are there already and, with the decreasing physical volume, readers are increasingly opting for apps rather than print.”